 Source: Digital Applied (2026), NP Digital (2025)

-That 4% gap is remarkably small.
+That 4% gap is small.
 It means businesses don’t have to choose between efficiency and quality.
-They can get most of the speed benefits of AI while maintaining nearly all the performance of human-created content.
+They can get most of the speed benefits of AI while maintaining nearly all the performance of human-created content, provided the editorial review step is real and not just a spell check.

 The ROI Case for Hybrid Workflows

 The performance advantage translates directly to returns.
 Hybrid AI-human workflows yield 42% better ROI than pure AI or pure human approaches, according to NP Digital (2025).
-Why?
-Because hybrid workflows combine AI’s strengths (speed, research, first drafts, personalization) with human strengths (strategy, voice, nuance, experience).
+Hybrid workflows combine AI’s strengths (speed, research, first drafts, personalization) with human strengths (strategy, voice, nuance, experience).

 Why Pure AI Content Falls Short